tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ### Default retry strategy

 K8s pod launcher supports exponential backoff retry.
 This strategy applies to all runners which can support k8s pod launcher.
-Docker launcher are not in the scope of the design as it is mainly for local development use case.
+Docker launchers are not in the scope of the design as it is mainly for local development use case.

 The retry only happens if the error is retriable.
 An error is retriable only